Xdecosee/cs2102group31/README.md

 <%- include('partials/footer') %>
 ```

-Read the past sem guide for more detailed stuff.

 ### Running the App
 1. In your terminal (at .../App), type 'npm start'.
 I added a 'console.log' in App.js that will show your database connection string at your terminal if successful connected to postgres.
 2. Open http://localhost:3000 in your browser for index.ejs.
 You can use the nav bar to traverse pages too.